josh-white-278/zephyr-pub-sub/README.md

 When a publisher allocates a message it acquires a reference to the message.
-The publisher must either publish the message to the broker thereby transferring ownership of its message reference to the broker or release the message returning it unpublished to the broker.
+The publisher must either publish the message to the broker thereby transferring ownership of its message reference to the broker or release the message returning it unpublished to its allocator.
 After a publisher has published a message it must not modify the message as ownership has been transferred.

 When a subscriber receives a message it is const i.e. read only, the subscriber should not modify